vmware-tanzu/application-accelerator-samples/doc/preBuilt.md

 ```
 git clone https://github.com/vmware-tanzu/application-accelerator-samples
-cd application-accelerator-samples
+cd application-accelerator-samples/
 git checkout wfd-spaces-ga
-cd where-for-dinner
+cd where-for-dinner/
 ```

-## Login and Set Context/Project/Space
+## Login and Set Project and Space

-If you are not already in context of your development space, login into the tanzu platform and set the appropriate context, project, and space using the following commands:
+If you are not already in context of your development space, login into the Tanzu platform and set the appropriate project and space using the following commands:

 ```
 tanzu login
-tznzu context use <context name>
 tanzu project use <project name>
 tanzu space use <space name>
 ```

-## Update the HTTPRoute
+## Optional: Update the HTTPRoute

+Note: This step is optional.
+Configuration is preset to use `http-where-for-dinner` hostname.

 Where For Dinner uses an `HTTPRoute` resource to create an externally resolvable and accessible endpoint on the internet.
 The hostname portion of the externally addressable address is controlled by the `spec.parentRefs.sectionName` of the `HTTPRoute` resource.
 The sectionName field's value is prefixed with `http-` and then